 The best time to start seeds indoors is typically late March through late May.
 If you live in a warmer growing zone, though, when to plant seeds may be earlier for you.

-When to Start Seeds
+When to Start Seeds for Different Plants

-The warm season plants such as tomato, peppers, and eggplant require seven weeks.
-The best time to start seeds such as cucurbits and melons is four weeks ahead of last frost.
+Summer crops such as tomato, peppers, and eggplant require seven weeks.
+Start seeds for cucumbers, squash, and melons four weeks ahead of the last frost.

 Tips for Planting Seeds Indoors

 To germinate seeds at home, use a quality seed starting mix.
 Any container with good drainage will work, but even a plant flat is fine since seedlings don't need much root space.
 Sow the seeds according to the planting depth recommended on the seed packet.
 Some seeds require just a dusting of soil, while others need more coverage.